28 – 29 June 2021

 This symposium aims to bring together the industrial, academic, and policy-making community involved in, or with aspirations for, VLEO missions to share operational experience, relevant technology development, and and current and future applications in the market.
 It will provide speaking and networking opportunities to discuss synergies, opportunities for collaboration, and the development of both technology and business roadmaps for VLEO Missions and Technologies.

-Given the continuing impact of the SARS-CoV-2 pandemic and resulting restrictions, we decided to transition the 1st International Symposium on Very Low Earth Orbit Missions and Technologies to a hybrid event.
+Given the continuing impact of the SARS-CoV-2 pandemic and resulting restrictions, the symposium is planned to be a hybrid event.

 Call for Extended Abstracts:

-We would like to invite you to submit an abstract.
+All participants are also welcome to submit an extended abstract (Deadline 28 February 2021).
 We welcome abstracts covering the following topic areas:

 - Very low Earth orbit (<450 km) operational experience